joshmcintosh/SENG474Project/README.md

 7. Tick Restricted
 8. Select the YouTube API v3 from the drop down
 9. Copy the key and paste it into the `secret.json` file in your src folder

+## Thumbnail Classification
+The implementation of the thumbnail classifier requires the EAST text detection model, which can be downloaded from [here](https://github.com/oyyd/frozen_east_text_detection.pb).
+The `frozen_east_text_detection.pb` file should be placed in the `src` folder.